 - Grain Direction: For some aesthetic products, specifying the direction of the wood grain is important.

-CAD stands for 'Computer-Assisted Design'.True
+CAD stands for 'Computer-Assisted Design'.ekte

 CAD software is used by architects, engineers, and designers to create precision 2D and 3D drawings and models.